 - Most wanted a flat, but:

 - Quite a few still wanted a hostel- a reasonable decision, given that some either had long been in hostels and not experienced life elsewhere, or were ill and realistically thought living alone was unwise.
 A few changed their minds after seeing friends’ homes.

-- Moving people out of the hostel was easy compared with nowadays:
+Moving people out of the hostel was easy compared with the time of writing (2017):